atellmer/dark/packages/platform-desktop/README.md

 ### FlexLayout

-FlexLayout is a kind of layout system based on the flexbox behavior of the web, implemented through the open-source Yoga Layout project (similar to React Native).
+FlexLayout is a kind of layout system based on the flexbox behavior of the web, implemented through the open-source project <a href="https://yogalayout.com/" target="_blank">Yoga Layout Engine</a> (like View in React Native).
 Styling properties happens through changing the values in the associated css.

 ```tsx
 const style = useStyle(styled => ({